2007 Summer Universiade: Bidding process

 Bangkok, Saskatoon, Poznań, Kaohsiung and Monterrey were the five candidate cities.
 However, Saskatoon Bid was withdrawn.

 Visual Identity

 Mascot

 The official mascot of the 2007 Summer Universiade is a rabbit named Mighty Mai-Tri.
-The name of this mascot not only suggests power and friendship but it also corresponds to the Year of the Rabbit, which is the lunar year of King Bhumibol's birth.
+The name of this mascot suggests themes of power and friendship but also corresponds to the Year of the Rabbit, which is the lunar year of King Bhumibol's birth.
+The rabbit welcomes athletes of all nations.
+His appearance expresses humility through a smile, color, and mannerism.

-The rabbit is a symbol of agility, intelligence, gentleness, and welcomes athletes of all nations.
-With a smile and friendship His appearance, color, and mannerism express humility.
-Which is one of the uniqueness of Thai's very long established culture.

 Slogan

 The slogan for the 24th Summer Universiade is, "All Become One", suggesting the unity of people of all races and religions from 150 countries.

 Logo

-The logo itself consists of 5 line colors arranged in a U shape, which is derived from the word Universiade is comparable to the lines of experience transmission.
-The exchange of knowledge and culture between representatives and athletes from universities from 5 continents around the world all in one.
-Connected into a golden yellow bird patterned symbol.
-Which is the identity of the Thai nation Filled with joy and pride to be honored as the center of transmission and exchange of cultures.
+The logo itself consists of five line colors arranged in a U shape, which is derived from the word Universiade and is comparable to the lines of experience transmission.
+The exchange of knowledge and culture between representatives and athletes from universities from five continents around the world all in one.
+Connected into a golden yellow bird patterned symbol, which is the identity of the Thai nation.